emilybaum/liri-node-app/README.md

 # What happens with _spotify-this-song_
 The node-spotify-api npm package will be triggered and will call the Spotify API.
-Then, this will show the following information about the song in your terminal/bash window:
+Then, this will show the following information about the song in your terminal/bash window and store the response into a corresponding log file:
 * Artist(s)
 * The song's name
 * A preview link of the song from Spotify